 - After the initial outlay on installation, you could save up to £1000 a year on fuel.
 You can expect to pay around £3 for a full charge, depending on the model of car and your electricity tariff.
 Clearly, this is far cheaper than petrol, and also cheaper than using public charging stations.

 The price of chargers depends on their power and efficiency.
 There are loads of different models on the market.
 Some are wifi-enabled, meaning they can send information to a computer or phone app.
 Some are portable, meaning you can take them with you if you move house.
-It’s worth researching your options and checking the lead length is adequate for the spot you have chosen.
+It’s worth researching your options and also checking the lead length (between car and charger) is adequate for the spot you have chosen.

 How much does it cost to charge my electric car at home?

 The cost of home charging varies depending on your tariff (and, if on Economy 7, the time of day).
 An average electricity rate is 10p per kWh, meaning your car could cost as little as 2p per mile to run.
 Huge savings can be made on fuel – an estimated £1000 a year compared to petrol.
 Find ore information on the costs of running an electric car here.

 Charging an electric car in public